About speech, language and communication needs

 • Consider working with the students’ parents to develop an effective and consistent homework routine at home.
 This may include discussing and demonstrating some teaching strategies used in the classroom or reducing the amount of work that needs to be completed at home.

-• Some students with communication disorders may benefit from supports when moving across education settings.
+• Some students with communication needs may benefit from supports when moving across education settings.

 • It can help to tell students what will be the same so they know they already have some of the skills they will need.